Familial Monads as Higher Category Theories: Abstract

 \section{Abstract}

 Categories, $n$-categories, double categories, and multicategories (among others) all have similar definitions as collections of cells with composition operations.
-We give an explicit description of the information required to define any higher category structure which arises as algebras for a familially representable monad on a presheaf category, then use this to describe various examples relating to higher category theory and cubical sets.
-The proof of this characterization avoids tedious naturality arguments by passing through the theory of categorical polynomials.
+We give an explicit description of the information required to define any higher category structure which arises as algebras for a familially representable monad on a presheaf category, then use this to describe several examples relating to higher category theory and cubical sets.
+The proof of this characterization avoids tedious naturality arguments by passing through the theory of categorical polynomials; along the way, we give descriptions of pullbacks, composites, and exponentiations of split opfibrations in terms of their classifying functors which may be of independent interest.